Wikipedia2Vec: An Efficient Toolkit for Learning and Visualizing the Embeddings of Words and Entities from Wikipedia: Experiments

-To evaluate the quality of the entity embeddings, we used the entity relatedness task with the KORE entity relatedness data set \citep{Hoffart2012}.
-We report Spearman's rank correlation coefficient between human judgment scores and the cosine similarity between the entity embeddings.
-For baselines, we use two state-of-the-art entity embedding models implemented in the RDF2Vec \citep{ristoski2018rdf2vec} and Wiki2vec\footnote{\url{https://github.com/idio/wiki2vec}} tools.
+We conducted experiments to compare the quality and efficiency of our tool with those of the existing tools.
+To evaluate the quality of the entity embeddings, we used the KORE entity relatedness dataset \cite{Hoffart2012}.
+The dataset consists of 21 entities, and each entity has 20 related entities with scores assessed by humans.
+Following past work, we reported the Spearman's rank correlation coefficient between the gold scores and the cosine similarity between the entity embeddings.
+We used two popular entity embedding tools, RDF2Vec \cite{ristoski2018rdf2vec} and Wiki2vec, as baselines.

-Furthermore, we employ two standard tasks to evaluate the quality of the embeddings of words: (1) a word analogy task using the semantic subset (G-SEM) and the syntactic subset (G-SYN) of the Google Word Analogy data set \citep{Mikolov2013}, and (2) a word similarity task using two standard data sets, namely SimLex-999 (SL999) \citep{Hill:2015:SES:2893320.2893324} and WordSim-353 (WS353) \citep{Finkelstein2002}.
-The word analogy task consists of questions of the form ``\textit{a} is to \textit{b} as \textit{c} is to \textit{d},'' where \textit{a}, \textit{b}, and \textit{c} are the question words, and \textit{d} is the answer word that must be predicted by the models.
-Following previous work \citep{Mikolov2013}, we addressed this by finding \textit{d} whose embedding $w_d$ is closest to $w_b - w_a + w_c$ according to the cosine similarity, and reported the accuracy.
-Regarding the word similarity task, we report Spearman's rank correlation coefficient between human judgment scores and the cosine similarity between word embeddings.
-As baselines for these tasks, we use the skip-gram model \citep{Mikolov2013} implemented in the Gensim library 3.6.0 \citep{rehurek_lrec} and the extended skip-gram model implemented in the FastText tool 0.1.0 \citep{TACL999}.
-To create the training corpus for the baseline models, we extracted texts from the Wikipedia dump using WikiExtractor\footnote{\url{https://github.com/attardi/wikiextractor}}.
-We also report the time required for training based on the dump.
-Additionally, to the extent possible, we use the same hyper-parameters to train our models and the baseline models. \footnote{We used the following settings: $dim\_size=500$, $window=5$, $negative=5$, $iteration=5$}
+We also evaluated the quality of the word embeddings by employing two standard tasks: (1) a word analogy task using the semantic subset (SEM) and syntactic subset (SYN) of the Google Word Analogy data set \cite{Mikolov2013}, and (2) a word similarity task using two standard datasets, namely SimLex-999 (SL) \cite{Hill:2015:SES:2893320.2893324} and WordSim-353 (WS) \cite{Finkelstein2002}.
+Following past work, we reported the accuracy for the word analogy task, and the Spearman's rank correlation coefficient between the gold scores and the cosine similarity between the word embeddings for the word similarity task.
+As baselines for these tasks, we used the skip-gram model \cite{Mikolov2013} implemented in the gensim library 3.6.0 \cite{rehurek_lrecb} and the extended skip-gram model implemented in the fastText tool 0.1.0 \cite{TACL999}.
+We used WikiExtractor\footnote{\url{https://github.com/attardi/wikiextractor}} to create the training corpus for baselines.
+To the extent possible, we used the same hyper-parameters to train our models and the baselines.\footnote{We used the following settings: $dim\_size=500$, $window=5$, $negative=5$, $iteration=5$}

+We also reported the time required for training using our tool and the baseline word embedding tools.
+Note that the training of RDF2Vec and Wiki2vec tools are implemented using gensim.